syntax-tree/nlcst-is-literal/readme.md

 The word — quux — is meant as a literal.
 ```

-And our script, `example.js`, looks as follows:
+…and our module `example.js` looks as follows:

 ```js
 import {readSync} from 'to-vfile'